 So, I assume that a coal mine in this geographic area would need to list a range that included $30.80 per hour.
 But what if no miner wants to work in that region for the median wage rate?
 As I understand the Model, the employer would not then be required to offer the High End of the range, or to go above that.
 Rather, if no people step forward at the posted rate that the employer wants to offer, the government will then allow the employer to go abroad to find workers who will work for that rate.

 But here’s a question: If an employer can’t attract workers at a wage rate within the median range’, then doesn’t neoliberal labour market theory simply require the employer to raise the offering price?
 That is how the price of labour ’clears’, how supply will eventually meet the demand for coal miners.
+I was taught that is how labour markets operate.
 If you offer a high enough wage rate, you will no doubt begin to attract coal miners from across Canada.
 If the employer can’t find qualified workers, then wouldn’t a neoclassical model require the employer to provide training in order to attract workers (or to find a solution with the government to assist in training workers)?
 These are production costs that companies are usually expected to absorb in a market system.

 The TFWP program rejects these core market-based principles by permitting Canadian employers to bypass Canadian labour market forces and tap into a pool of foreign workers who come to Canada with fewer legal rights.
 These workers usually don’t speak English, so its hard for them to learn their legal rights, and they can be sent back to their country at any time if their employer doesn’t want them any longer.
-It is a system designed to permit Canadian employers to benefit from vulnerable foreign workers.
+It is a system designed to permit Canadian employers to benefit from vulnerable foreign workers in order to avoid market forces.
+If we opened up our borders to foreign workers, that would be one thing.
+But we don’t.
+The Conservatives allow foreign workers to come in under a system of vulnerability, without full citizen rights, in order to keep wage rates below the market clearing rate.

-This distorts the market place in order to keep wages low and to allow employers to avoid providing Canadian workers with training.
-It is good news for the employers that the state intervenes in the operation of labour markets in this way.
-However, if you are an adherent to the gospel of ‘free markets’ and limited state intervention, then can you also support the TFWP program?
+This is good news for the mines and coffee shops across Canada using the foreign workers.
+However, if you are an adherent to the gospel of ‘free markets’ and limited state intervention, then how can you also support the TFWP program?